kiyagak/Splunk-Portfolio/SPL-Commands-Dashboards-and-Panels.md

 <img width="1117" height="453" alt="image" src="https://github.com/user-attachments/assets/e0a2ec28-b530-4efe-a421-2514c5292a88" />

 ## Add Panels to Your Dashboard

+A dashboard contains one or more panels.
+[Dashboard panels](https://help.splunk.com/en/splunk-cloud-platform/create-dashboards-and-reports/simple-xml-dashboards/9.3.2408/build-and-edit-dashboards-in-splunk-web/working-with-dashboard-panels#id_519d4bda_77b8_4b09_a45b_d7c447da85af__Working_with_dashboard_panels) use searches to generate visualizations.
+Select a panel type depending on the type of search behavior and configuration options that you want.

 There are two ways to add panels to your dashboard:
 - Within the Dashboard Using the Edit button